 Island and/or to the northern coast of New Zealand, thus filling a

 key gap in our knowledge of their population structure.
-We had
+The

-always wondered where New Zealand whales went (there were a few
+scientists had always wondered where New Zealand whales went (there

 The movements between these two areas are important, because